1953 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Survival Distribution

-Business strike coins show remarkably low survival rates, with only 9.99-10.00% of original mintages remaining in collectible condition.
-The proof coins present an entirely different scenario: while all proof varieties shared the same 128,800 mintage, their survival rates vary dramatically.
+Business strike coins show remarkably low survival rates, with only about 10% of original mintages remaining in collectible condition.
+The proof coins present an entirely different scenario: while all proof varieties shared the same 128,800 mintage, their survival rates vary dramatically based on their surface quality at time of striking.

 Also Read: Top 100 Most Valuable Washington Quarter Worth Money (1932 – 1998)